b-gar/b-gar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+I am a recent MS Information Science and Technology graduate with emphasis in data science.

-- 🌱 I’m currently learning Julia
+- 🌱 I’m currently learning Julia and advancing my skills in Python and Shiny
-- 💬 Ask me about .
-- 📫 How to reach me:
+- 📫 Contact Information:

 <p align='center'>